Getting Started

 export [options] [root] Export the documentation as PDF, `apis/**` and `*/apis/**` routes will be ignored automatically

-lint [root] Lint the documentation
+lint [options] [root] Lint the documentation

 help [command] display help for command

-For more configuration, please refer to Configuration
+For more configuration, see Configuration

-Starting the Development Server
+Start the Development Server

 doom dev -h